 Just about every afternoon of her life—the part she’s lived with me, anyway—Roo gets a good walk.
 Lately, because she has expunged the entire rat population of east Oklahoma and parts of west Arkansas, she has taken to hunting the mud banks of Long Lake.
 She detected some kind of mysterious amphibious rodent in a labyrinth of burrows down there.
 They’re probably an undiscovered remnant of prehistory, untouched over the eons because of the impenetrable brambles where they hide.
 I’ve never seen them and even experienced woodsmen here have no idea what they might be.
 Even the cows are curious about it and gather on the bank in the hope of finding out what Roo is going to catch.
 Whether any real victim is tucked deep in the mud and roots awaiting Roo’s pleasure is unknown, but it doesn’t matter to Roo: hunting them is a special pleasure for her, because even she—at some point on any given day the dirtiest dog in a hundred miles—has rarely been able to get as filthy as this makes her.
-This Oklahoma muck fills her coat with thousands of minuscule, sticky particles, as if every tadpoles in the lake was a habitual gum chewer and didn’t care where they spat it.
-Perhaps this place is on the brink of condensing into something like the La Brea Tar Pits, where sabertooth tigers and wooly mammoths sank in and have been preserved to this day on Pico Boulevard in Los Angeles as if they were pickled in Bell jars.
+This Oklahoma muck fills her coat with thousands of minuscule, sticky particles, as if every tadpole in the lake was a habitual gum chewer and didn’t care where they spat it.
+Perhaps this place is on the brink of condensing into something like the La Brea Tar Pits, where sabertooth tigers and wooly mammoths sank in and have been preserved to this day on Wilshire Boulevard in Los Angeles as if they were pickled in Bell jars.
 These gums and slimes get glued deep into Roo's coat.
 A hose does nothing until the water pressure is increased to levels meant to quiet schizophrenics.

 Once she air-dries and has undergone a thorough brushing, Roo is restored from her preferred condition of being the the filthiest mutt in the country to looking again like one of the lustrous show dogs in the travel brochures for tuberculosis sanitariums high in the Swiss Alps that ocean line companies used to send prospective consumptives.

 A couple of days ago, after Roo’s walk and restoration process, we had to go the the market.
-It was just before sunset, and a mix of fair weather cumulus and wildfire smoke made the last of the light shine pink and gold on Roo as slept with her head on the arm rest.
+It was just before sunset, and a mix of fair weather cumulus and wildfire smoke made the last of the light shine pink and gold on Roo as she slept with her head on the arm rest.